 With the British Royals, you can usually tell who the letter is from by the monogram on the back of the envelope.
 The back of this envelope has a black crown with the words "Kensington Palace" written underneath.

-As you may know the Cambridge-Harry office is at Kensington Palace.
-But a bunch of other royals live there, and have their office there as well.
-Part of Kensington Palace is also a museum, and Kensington Palace has a public garden, and spaces that can be rents out for events.
+As you may know, the Cambridge-Harry office is at Kensington Palace.
+But a bunch of other royals live there and have their office there as well.
+Part of Kensington Palace is also a museum, a public garden, and spaces that can be rented out for events.
 So Kensington Palace could mean a lot of things, not just the Cambridge-Harry Office.

-I have never gotten a piece of mail with this monogram on the back, although I do recognize it.
+I have never gotten a piece of mail with this monogram on the back, although I do recognise it.

 The letter inside is in reply to my Birthday Letter to Prince William.

-This is a personalized letter.
+This is a personalised letter.
 It mentions specific things about my letter: my comments on his work with mental health charities, his birthday and Charlotte's birthday.